Modern Custom Wine Cellar Design Las Vegas

 Sapele Mahogany is also stable and much harder than Red Oak or African Mahogany.
 Since the client wanted scent-free wine racks, this material was the ideal choice because it does not have a distinctive odor.

 The owner wanted their custom wine racks to be constructed from the same material.
-The designing team, contractor, and architect of the home gave Vintage Cellars a palette to match all the woodwork.
+The designing team, fabricator, and architect of the home gave Vintage Cellars a palette to match all the woodwork.